Underwatered Cactus: How To Identify, Treat and Prevent It

 It may be difficult to tell if your cactus is underwatered.

-Underwatering usually occurs gradually over time, so the cactus will not look drastically different from day to day.
+Underwatering usually occurs gradually, so the cactus will not look drastically different daily.

-However, there are a few signs you can look for to determine if your cactus is underwatered.
+However, there are a few signs you can look for to determine if your cactus is receiving insufficient water.

 When roots cannot absorb enough nutrients from the soil due to lack of water, they will stop growing and start deteriorating over time, leading to decay at the base of the plant.

-This usually happens gradually, so you may not realize right away if your cacti are underwatered or not.
+This usually happens gradually, so you may not immediately realize if your cacti are underwatered.

-When a cactus is underwatered, its spines turn from a dark black or brown color to a light brown.
+When a cactus receives insufficient water, its spines shift in color from a dark black or brown to a lighter brown.

-When a cactus does not have enough nutrients, it will affect how it grows new limbs.
+When a cactus does not have enough nutrients, it will affect how it grows new limbs, resulting in the new growth on your succulent being weak and off-center compared to older growth.

-In this case, you’ll notice that newer growth is somewhat malformed, and they’re less symmetrical than older ones – another sign of an underwatered cactus.
+In this case, you’ll notice that newer growth is somewhat malformed and less symmetrical than older ones – another sign of underwatering.

-If it feels dry and hard when you squeeze it between your fingers, then chances are its roots are dying back due to lack of water.
+If the soil feels dry and hard when you squeeze it between your fingers, then it’s likely that its roots are dying back due to a lack of water.

 Once you’ve identified that your cactus needs more water, make sure to follow these steps:

-It might be tempting to give them a lot of water all at once because they look like they’re in dire need.
+It might be tempting to give them a lot of water all at once because they look in dire need.

 However, overwatering cacti can lead to root rot if you overdo it – something that’s almost impossible for the plant to recover from.